hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

   grep -B1 -A2 NNNNNNNNNN $filename > $filename-badreads.fastq;
 ```

-We'll also get the counts of these reads and put that in a new file, using the count flag of `grep`:
+We'll also count the number of these reads and put that in a new file, using the count flag of `grep`:

 ```bash
 # grab the # of bad reads from our badreads file